nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Format: `mcq [question]/[option 1]/[option 2]/[option 3]/[option 4]/[answer index]/[module]/[difficulty]`

 * The difficulty level should only be of `easy`, `normal`, and `hard`
-* The "/" character should be replaced "/slash" keyword instead.
+* The "/" character should be replaced "\slash" keyword instead.
 * The "pipe" character is not allowed and will be removed if present in any fields.

 * **Command**: `mcq what is the value of pi?/2.71/9.81/3.14/0/3/math/Easy` <br>